tensorpack/tensorpack/docs/tutorial/model.md

 the argument `input_tensors` is the list of input tensors matching `_get_inputs`.

-You can use any symbolic functions in `_build_graph`, including TensorFlow core library functions, TensorFlow slim layers, or functions in other packages such as tflean, tensorlayer.
+You can use any symbolic functions in `_build_graph`, including TensorFlow core library functions and other symbolic libraries (see below).

 tensorpack also contains a small collection of common model primitives, such as conv/deconv, fc, batch normalization, pooling layers, and some custom loss functions.